Hi there, thanks for stopping by today!

 Then, I learned that food is medicine.
 That concept was totally foreign to me!
 What?
 I can eat food and feel better?
 Yes!

 My sister introduced me to kombucha a few years ago.
 I learned how to make my own kombucha in 2015 and have not stopped brewing since.
 Gut health is so important and having fermented foods every day helps nourish our gut health.
-I love kombucha so much that I now teach online kombucha brewing workshops.

 My Food Philosophy: Don’t Scrimp on Real Food